Provisional Government of Bangladesh: Armed forces

 Since mid-March, during the Mujib-Yahya talks, East Bengal troops were being disarmed and senior East Bengal's armed forces officers were being transferred on various pretexts.
 As the war broke out, East Bengal soldiers serving in various Pakistan Army battalions had revolted and raised an armed resistance against Pakistan forces all over East Bangla immediately.
 Rebel commanders of these battalions, mostly junior officers, unaware of the establishment of a provisional government, met along with Colonel Osmani on 4 April.
-At that meeting, the Bangladesh Forces BDF, was formed, with Colonel Osmani as its Commander-in-Chief.
+At that meeting, the Bangladesh Forces, was formed, with Colonel Osmani as its Commander-in-Chief.
 A provisional command structure and operation plan was adopted until a government could be formed.
 Prime Minister Tajuddin learned of the Bangladesh Forces while he was in New Delhi.
 In his 10 April radio speech he uniformly granted it official recognition.
 Subsequently, Lt.
 Colonel M. A. Rab took over as the Chief of Staff of Land Forces (Army).
 During August 1971 Group Captain A K Khandker took over as his Deputy.
 After November 21, 1971, Khandkar was entitled as Deputy Chief of Staff of Army (Liaison).